Mitchell and White Genealogy

 BirthAbt 1797~0G.
 B. W. Reynolds was born abt 1797 in Bedford County, Virginia.2

-Marriage30 Dec 1854~57He married Louisa L. Ogden, daughter of John Ogden and Sarah Coppedge, on 30 Dec 1854 in Bedford County, Virginia.1,2
+Marriage30 Dec 1854~57He and Louisa L. Ogden married on 30 Dec 1854 in Bedford County, Virginia.1,2

 Note - Details of living persons are excluded from this website so not all marriages or children may be displayed.